 That motto is especially poignant these days, considering the natural disasters we’ve seen in recent weeks.
 Our hearts go out to everyone affected.
-I encourage you to support relief efforts, commend the heroes and first responders, and visit ADA’s Charitable Assistance page if you are in need.
+I encourage you to support relief efforts, commend the heroes and first responders.

 Preparing for dire circumstances is undoubtedly critical in times of catastrophe.
 It is also important in our line of work — when a patient is in extreme pain, for instance.

 Consider the importance of decision making during an emergency situation.
 When dealing with an emergency case, there is no time for indecision.
 That is why it’s important to constantly reinforce our critical decision-making skillsets.

 Taking place November 9-11, 2017, at the Wild Dunes Resort in Isle of Palms in South Carolina, Insight Track: Diagnosis and Decision Making offers attendees new tools to refine and enhance techniques used to detect and treat the source of dental pain.
 Unlock the keys to managing difficult cases with this comprehensive continuing education program.